 Nursing homes owe a duty of care to the elderly patients who reside in their facilities.
 When that care is substandard or patients are subjected to abuse, the consequences can be devastating.
 Many of these senior residents suffer from ailments that prevent them from speaking out or have no family members to advocate for their welfare.
-Orak & Associates, PC represents victims of nursing home abuse or neglect in the New York area and throughout New York in civil actions.
+Orak & Associates, PC represents victims of nursing home abuse or neglect in civil actions in Rockland County and New York City.
 We hold nursing home staff and facilities accountable when they mistreat the vulnerable seniors in their care.
 If an elderly loved one has been subjected to mistreatment, we will seek the compensation and justice they deserve for injuries suffered at the hands of negligent or malevolent nursing home staff.

 Skilled advocates detail the warning signs of abuse

 Elderly residents of nursing homes are at the mercy of those responsible for their care.
 Abuse and neglect in these facilities, unfortunately, happen all too often, for a variety of reasons: nursing home staff may be poorly trained and often poorly paid; they may not be thoroughly vetted before being hired; and the facilities may be understaffed, compromising patient care.

 There are warning signs that family members need to look for when they suspect that an elderly loved one is being abused or neglected in a nursing home:

 - Bedsores, which show the patient has not been moved frequently enough

 - Ligature marks on wrists or ankles that could be signs of improper restraint